stuckinsnow/brainstation-projects/README.md

 ## Backend

 SQL will need to be configured using the .env sample.
 A seeds file is not required or implemented as the database will auto populate when a photograph is uploaded.
+An "uploads" folder will need to be created in the root directory of the backend (not the front end).

 https://github.com/stuckinsnow/brainstation-capstone-backend

 # Important Notes

 For the exif data to be read, a photograph will need to be exported from Adobe Lightroom / Capture One with ALL exif data enabled.
 Most images from online will not have exif data included.
+Smartphones are capable of this but may have disabled GPS tagging for security purposes.